-Octave stacks illustrated next for the master //I mode are the primitive elements of PKP.
-The alphabet is shown in this and subsequent pictures of this kind in the fixed-width Courier font that provides vertical alignment between successive text lines, but Arial Black remains as the distinctive font of anchor symbols outside such pictures.
+Octave stacks illustrated next in Lego-like terms for the master //I mode are the primitive elements of PKP.
 The default form of an octave stack is anchor-centered, just as the default direction of a building block is up from an anchor.
 Inversions, if needed, are simple, but having a standard default form provides a simple starting point.

+The anchor letters in white in the body are in the fixed width Courier font of the table but the meaning is the same.
 The meaning of the notation on the left is very simple: an anchor locates a building block going up from it and a color-coded box prefix identifies the size of the octave-completion building block going down (red completes red, blue completes green, green completes blue).
 The stacks share a central note (white text), which requires thinking of the building blocks as overlapped at these points, with the building block going up from the anchor on top of the one going down.
 The box notation is more general than octave stacks but is shown here only for them.